SofianeHamlaoui/Lockdoor-Framework/README.rst

 *LockDoor* is a Framework aimed at **helping penetration testers, bug bounty hunters And cyber security engineers**.
 This tool is designed for Debian/Ubuntu/ArchLinux based distributions to create a similar and familiar distribution for Penetration Testing.
 But containing the favorite and the most used tools by Pentesters.
 As pentesters, most of us has his personal ' /pentest/ ' directory so this Framework is helping you to build a perfect one.
+With all of that !
+It automates the Pentesting process to help you do the job more quickly and easily.

 =============
 Features